Automattic/newspack-ghostcms-migrator/README.md

 # Newspack GhostCMS Migrator

 This plugin provides a CLI command to migrate a [Ghost (CMS)](https://ghost.org/) website to WordPress.
-This migrator will import a Ghost JSON export file into new posts, featured images, categories, and authors.
+This migrator will import a Ghost JSON export file into new posts, featured images, authors, and categories.

 ## Features

 ### Posts and Content

-Migrates public, published posts that contain body content and a title.
-Already imported posts will be skipped, along with posts that have a matching title on the same date or a slug match.
-Optional migration argument allows migrating only posts after a given date.
-Excerpts are migrated.
+Public, published posts that contain body content and a title will be migrated.
+Excerpts are imported too.
+Already imported posts will be skipped, along with posts that have a matching title on the same date or a matching slug.
+An optional migration argument allow migrating only posts after a given date.

 ### Images

 Featured images are fetched from the current Ghost website.
 Alt and captions are added too.

 ### Authors

 Post authors are imported.
 Authors must have a visibility of public.
-If the imported author's user_login matches an existing wordpress user with role ('Administrator', 'Editor', 'Author', 'Contributor' ) then wp user will be used.
-Otherwise a Co-Authors Plus Guest Author will be created.
+If the imported author's user login matches an existing WordPress user with role ('Administrator', 'Editor', 'Author', or 'Contributor') then the WP User will be used, otherwise a Co-Authors Plus Guest Author will be created.

 ### Categories and Tags

 Ghost tags will be imported as WordPress categories.

 ## How to Migrate